simonmichael/hledger/hledger-web/hledger-web.m4.md

 # JSON API

-In addition to the web UI, hledger-web provides some JSON API routes.
-These are similar to the API provided by the hledger-api tool, but it may be convenient to have them in hledger-web also.
+In addition to the web UI, hledger-web provides some API routes that serve JSON in response to GET requests.
+Currently these are same ones provided by the hledger-api tool, but hledger-web will likely receive more attention than hledger-api in future:
 ```
 /accountnames
 /transactions